 Plans for the Future

 As the world begins the 21st century, technology will be a key ingredient to any astronomical undertaking.
 DMAS has been preparing for this future with several electronic instruments to aid in viewing and researching the cosmos.
-During the summer of 2015 DMAS will be constructing two radio telescopes.
+Currently DMAS has been constructing two radio telescopes.

 DMAS Board of Directors